ROMANIA, ON MAINTENANCE TREATMENT

 Denial

-At first, I was in complete denial about my HPV results.
+At first, I was in complete denial about my HPV results after the test.
 I tried to negotiate my terms with God and change the situation by telling myself that doctors don’t know what they are talking about … then, one night, it hit me … no matter how poor or wealthy one is, no matter how much wrong or good you have done in this world, we are all the same.
 And I was not the first, nor will I be the last to go through this.
-I began my CA125 treatment; I began to read and change my diet.
+I began my ovarian CA125 check for treatment; I began to read and change my diet.
 I began to think positively and focus on my upcoming wedding, and life continued.

 I’ve been through treatment and had surgery in April 2017, followed by three more rounds of chemo.
 Then, in November 2018, I had my first recurrence.
 I’ve been on another six rounds of chemo, and I am currently on maintenance treatment.

 I had the support of all my family, friends, and co-workers.
 What touched me the most was that when I had the surgery, I needed people to donate blood for me.
-I was impressed by the reaction and the number of people who went, and I will be grateful for their gesture forever.
+The reaction and the number of people who went impressed me, and I will be grateful for their gesture forever.
 My husband gave me strength and support and stayed by my side no matter what, always trying to make me feel loved and special.

 Gratitude

-Ovarian CA125 cancer has taught me that I have the strength to see the good, even in the worst-case scenario.
+Cancer has taught me that I have the strength to see the good, even in the worst-case scenario.
 I’ve learned I can discipline myself if I find my motivation.
-I would tell others that you can still live, even with ovarian HPV cancer.
+I would tell others that you can still live, even with CA125 OC.
 You can still enjoy the pleasures of life.
 You will have moments when you will feel you can’t take it anymore and that the purpose is of all the things you’re going through.
 But that will pass once you realise you matter.
 You matter for yourself and your loved ones; as long as you have a purpose in this world, you will continue to live.
 Take a moment for yourself and look around.
 See all the beauty surrounding you and find the strength in what brings you joy and peace.

 USA, 10-YEAR SURVIVOR